Aaron Lawrence

-Aaron Lawrence (born 11 August 1970) is a Jamaican former professional footballer who played as a goalkeeper, making over 60 appearances for the Jamaica national team.
-In some sources, his birth date is 10 October 1968.
+Aaron Lawrence (born 11 August 1970) (Note: In some sources, his birth date is 10 October 1968.) is a Jamaican professional football manager and former player who played as a goalkeeper, making over 60 appearances for the Jamaica national team; he is currently the goalkeeping coach for the Jamaica national team.

 Club career

-Aaron played almost whole of his career in his homeland, playing initially for Violet Kickers F.C., having a brief spell at Long Island Rough Riders at the United States and then returning to Jamaica to play for Reno F.C.
-He was on the verge of joining Birmingham City after obtaining a work permit, but the move fell through after he has broken his leg.
+Aaron played almost whole of his career in his homeland, playing initially for Violet Kickers between 1989 and 1995, having a brief spell at Long Island Rough Riders in the United States in 1996.

+He then returned to Jamaica and he joined Reno in 1996.
+In 1999, he was on the verge of joining Birmingham City after obtaining a work permit, but the move fell through after he has broken his leg.
+He scored a goal during the 2002–03 season, and he retired in 2006.

 International career

 Lawrence had been a member of the Jamaica national football team for a little more than a decade.
 His role was primarily as backup to team captain Warren Barrett, until one memorable performance in 1998 at the World Cup finals in France.
 Starting in Jamaica's third and final game against Japan, Lawrence shut out the relentless Japanese attackers until late in the game when one sneaked by him.
 He nevertheless protected Jamaica's slim lead and led them to their first World Cup Finals win, a 2–1 result.

-He attempted to secure an overseas contract with a European Club but it proved futile, but the player had emerged as Jamaica's first-choice keeper and had hoped to lead the Jamaica national team to another World Cup appearance.
+He attempted to secure an overseas contract with a European Club but it proved futile, but the player had emerged as Jamaica's first-choice keeper, and had hoped to lead the Jamaica national team to another World Cup appearance.
 However, with the emergence of Donovan Ricketts, the under twenty-three goalkeeper at the time, Lawrence never managed to fight his way back to the starter's position.

-The 'Wild Boy' was a tall, athletic and fleet-footed professional.
-Although there was perhaps room for improvement in his positioning and handling of balls crossed into the six-yard box, in his defence he was known for pulling off spectacular and timely saves when it mattered most.
-His vast experience proved useful time and time again for the Jamaica national team in those tough away games.
-He scored a penalty for Jamaica against India in a friendly match in August 2002.